josherrickson/stata2/stata_markdown/05-regression.md

 above 1.
 We'll discuss measuring [goodness of fit](#logistic-goodness-of-fit) below.

 The coefficients table is interpreted in almost the same way as with regression.
 We see that `gear_ratio` has a significant positive coefficient, and
-`headroom` is indistinguishable from 0.
+`headroom`'s coefficient is indistinguishable from 0.
 We *cannot* nicely interpret the coefficients.
 All we can say is that "As gear ratio increases, the probability of a car being foreign increases."

 To add any interpretability to these coefficients, we should instead look at the odds ratios (these coefficients are known as the log-odds).
 We can obtain this with the `or` options.